rickosborne/cascades/md/36-6-3-dinner.md

 She took a long drag of her drink, reminding me of how she smoked.

 "Say instead that the initiation and the critical energy of an agitation are linked.
-When the cascade unwinds the agitation back to the initiation, much of your brain's bioelectricity comes along for the ride.
+When the cascade unwinds the agitation back to the initiation, much of your brain's bio-electricity comes along for the ride.
 Memories and emotions, mostly."

 Slack-jawed, I couldn't do much more than stare.